UU Spiritual Direction Network

-Spiritual Directors customarily meet with others one-on-one or in small groups on a regular basis.
-A fee or donation is commonly requested for services.
-For more information on individual or group spiritual direction, to locate a director, and to begin the process, please see our Directory of Members sorted geographically or alphabetically.
+For more information on individual or group spiritual direction, to locate a UUSDN member, and to begin the process, please see the page of questions to consider when choosing a spiritual guide or companion, then browse our Directory of Members sorted geographically or alphabetically.

 Spiritual direction seeks to serve persons of all economic situations.
 Because spiritual guides and companions make their living from this work, an honorarium is requested.
 Many guides/companions offer pay-from-the-heart or sliding scales.
 ALWAYS ASK!
 Amounts ranging from $50-$150 for individual meetings, depending on geo-region, training, and need, are typical.
 We urge you to find an arrangement that feels ethical and encourages reciprocity in right relationship.

 We think that essential components of formation paths are training, formation and supervised praxis, yet are aware that there are many forms of solid preparation.
 Here is a path many of our members have taken, equivalent paths are also welcome: